Doll Skin

 Doll Skin was an American rock band from Phoenix, Arizona, United States.
 The original band members met at School of Rock Scottsdale.
-Their sound blended a blend of punk, metal, alternative, and pop.
-Doll Skin has been compared to bands ranging from The Donnas, to The Go-Go's, and to The Runaways.
-They have received press coverage in Alternative Press, Phoenix New Times Billboard, Rock Sound, Kerrang and Bravewords.
+Their sound was a blend of punk, metal, alternative, and pop.
+Doll Skin has been compared to bands ranging from the Donnas to the Go-Go's to the Runaways.
+They received press coverage in Alternative Press, Phoenix New Times Billboard, Rock Sound, Kerrang and Bravewords.

 History

-2013-2014: Formation
+2013–2014: Formation

 In 2013, the members began their collaborative work.
-The initial goal of the project was to compete in a local battle of the bands called Rock Revolution, at Desert Mountain High School in Scottsdale, AZ.
+The initial goal of the project was to compete in a local battle of the bands called Rock Revolution, at Desert Mountain High School in Scottsdale, Arizona.
 In attendance that night was David Ellefson, bassist of the band Megadeth, and a judge.
 Doll Skin won first place that year with a nearly perfect score, with their time on stage leaving Ellefson convinced of their potential.
 He approached them a year later after following their local activity with an offer to manage and produce their music.

 In November 2014, Doll Skin competed in and were a finalist in the Alice Cooper's "Proof Is In The Pudding" music competition.
-A cover of Mariah Carey's "All I Want for Christmas Is You" recorded by the band appears on the compilation album "Alice Cooper's Taste of Christmas Pudding 2015" the following year.
+A cover of Mariah Carey's "All I Want for Christmas Is You" recorded by the band appears on the compilation album Alice Cooper's Taste of Christmas Pudding 2015 the following year.

 In December 2014, they were featured in the Phoenix New Times as one of the 10 Best Bands and Musicians in Phoenix Under the Age of 21.
 In March 2015, they were again featured in the Phoenix New Times as one of the top 15 bands to watch for in 2015.
 In April 2015, they were the cover story of the North Valley Magazine as "Teen Sensations" rock band.